Anastasia-Labs/aiken-design-patterns/README.md

 - [`aiken_design_patterns/linked_list/advanced`](https://anastasia-labs.github.io/aiken-design-patterns/aiken_design_patterns/linked_list/advanced.html)
   reuses the default `Element` type and extends the default API for reference scripts and callbacks that see spent and continued anchor data.
-Its structural node operations may expose selected same-policy mint/burn changes and inputs;
-  init, deinit, and non-structural updates remain strict.
-Those extra same-policy names must stay outside both the reserved root key and the node-key namespace.
+Its structural node operations and deinit may expose permitted same-policy mint/burn changes and same-policy inputs from other payment credentials; init and non-structural updates remain strict.
+Additional mint/burn names must stay outside both the reserved root key and the node-key namespace.
+Input asset names at other credentials are left to application validation.
 - [`aiken_design_patterns/linked_list/nested`](https://anastasia-labs.github.io/aiken-design-patterns/aiken_design_patterns/linked_list/nested.html)
   uses its own `Element` type and supports two-level linked lists with `Root`, `InnerRoot`, and `Node` elements.
 Nested currently provides init, deinit, insertion helpers, the structural spend gate for add/remove branches, and non-structural update spends.
-Its insertion callbacks also receive permitted non-reserved same-policy mint/burn changes and namespace-classified inputs;
-  custom read/remove logic must preserve the same structural invariants.
+Its insertion and deinit callbacks also receive permitted non-reserved same-policy mint/burn changes and namespace-classified inputs; custom read/remove logic must preserve the same structural invariants.

 See the generated docs pages above for module-specific details.
 They are long and elaborate many of the soft requirements in order to better guide agents.